Protect Your Property with Safer, Healthier Trees

 Tree Trimming in Baton Rouge for overhanging limbs and blocked sunlight beneath the canopy

-Lions Landscaping provides tree trimming throughout Baton Rouge and the surrounding communities, serving homeowners who need to address hazardous limbs, restore sunlight to their lawns, or improve the structure of maturing trees.
-You might notice branches hanging too close to your roof or power lines, shading out grass beneath the canopy, or growing in awkward directions that weaken the tree over time.
+Lions Landscaping provides tree trimming throughout Baton Rouge and the surrounding communities, serving homeowners and also offering commercial tree maintenance services for offices, retail properties, and multi-unit developments that need safe, well-managed landscapes.
+You might notice branches hanging too close to your roof or power lines, shading out grass beneath the canopy, or growing in awkward directions that weaken the tree over time—issues that apply to both residential and commercial properties.

-If your trees are blocking light or growing into structures, reach out to schedule an evaluation of what can be safely trimmed without harming the tree.
+If your trees are blocking light or growing into structures, reach out to schedule an evaluation of what can be safely trimmed without harming the tree, whether it’s for a residential yard or a commercial property.

 What Homeowners Ask About Tree Trimming Work